Welcome to Full Bloom Nursery!

 If you think that the big box stores are a better value and price, THINK AGAIN!
 Below are examples of "ours vs the big box stores" including Lowe's and Walmart.

 When comparing price, consider quality and value, also.
-Below are plants at a big box store.
+Above are plants at a big box store.

 From the left, shrubs crammed and crushed onto a metal rack.
 On right, stressed and dying annuals.